 Occasionally submerged when the tide comes in, this small, low-lying island has no permanent human settlement.
 There are no facilities here but bringing your own lunch and refreshments will keep you keep you extremely happy for an afternoon.

-Located in the vicinity of Kingston, Lime Cay is on the South East edge of Jamaica.
-You might think about stopping by even if you aren't staying particularly close by.
-This beach is not just beautiful, it's one of the rare "quiet" beaches in Jamaica.
-While Lime Cay may be a little more difficult to reach, it permits unparalleled relaxation opportunities.
+Located in the vicinity of Kingston, Lime Cay is on the South East coast of Jamaica.
+You might want to drop by even if you aren't staying in the immediate vicinity.
+This beach is not just a tropical beauty, it's one of the rare "quiet" beaches in Jamaica.
+While Lime Cay may be a bit off the beaten path, visiting this beach instead of a more crowded one could make your experience less stressful.

 Located off Kingston Harbour, the waters here are clear and unpolluted, and offer excellent swimming conditions.
 It makes for an amazing spot for bathing and watersports.
 Lime Cay is easily one of the most beautiful beaches in Jamaica.

-Please note that public restrooms are not available, so those of you traveling with small children may want to consider another spot.
+Unfortunately, you won't find any public restrooms along this coastline.
 This is a great weekend spot having an intimate picnic or family barbeque.
 The shores of the small island are generally unpopulated.

 |Port Royal||Historical Site||1.9 mi.||NW||Jamaica|